 Celanese, a public-traded chemical company (NYSE: CE) based out of Texas, has been held responsible for the damage it inflicted upon a maintenance worker and his family.
 Dennis’ wife and kids will never get their loved one back, but they can take comfort knowing justice has finally been served.

-If you or someone you love has been exposed to asbestos while on the job, contact the Mesothelioma Justice Network at (888) 360-4215.
+If you or someone you love has been exposed to asbestos while on the job, contact the Mesothelioma Cancer Network at (888) 360-4215.
 Our Justice Support Team will review your case for free and discuss any legal options you may have.